-National Moth Week provides a much-needed spotlight on moths and their ecological importance as well as their incredible biodiversity.
-National Moth Week offers everyone, everywhere a unique opportunity to become a Citizen Scientist and contribute scientific data about moths.
-Numerous organizations around the world have partnered with National Moth Week and are supporting the event.
+- National Moth Week offers everyone, everywhere a unique opportunity to become a Citizen Scientist and contribute scientific data about moths.
 Through partnerships with major online biological data depositories, National Moth Week participants can help map moth distribution and provide needed information on other life history aspects around the globe.

 This podcast and slide show is part of the One Species at a Time series from the Encyclopedia of Life (eol.org).
 Hosted by Ari Daniel Shapiro and produced by Atlantic Public Media.
 Licensed under a Creative Commons Attributions 3.0 United States License.
 Link to the podcast on EOL.org and more information – here.